 It applies strictly to goods, not yachts themselves, and relies on accurate record-keeping and identification of the final customer.

-The panel revisited the ECJ decisions in Facet BV and Jyske Finans, which clarified that VAT liability depends on ownership transfer and control of transport — principles that remain central to structuring compliant cross-border supply chains in the superyacht sector.
+The panel revisited the ECJ decisions in Facet BV and Jyske Finans.
+This case clarified that VAT liability depends on ownership transfer and control of transport.
+These principles remain central to structuring compliant cross-border supply chains in the superyacht sector.

 Looking Ahead

-The co-hosts of the conference, who also chair the Superyacht VAT Think Tank (SYVTT), closed the event by sharing exciting plans for 2026 and discussing the possibility of holding next year’s edition in a new European location.
+The event concluded by sharing exciting plans for 2026 and discussing the possibility of holding next year’s edition in a new European location.

 Building Bridges Between Law and Practice